 Merseyside is an area in the north west of England, which straddles the Mersey Estuary and includes the metropolitan districts of Knowsley, Liverpool, Sefton, St Helens and Wirral.
-Merseyside spans 249 square miles (645 km2) of land containing a mix of high-density urban areas, suburbs, semi-rural and rural locations, but overwhelmingly the land use is urban.
-It has a focused central business district, formed by Liverpool city centre, but Merseyside is also a polycentric county and each of the metropolitan districts has at least one major town centre and outlying suburbs.
-The Office of National Statistics (ONS) 2019 figures showed that Merseyside has a population of 1.430m.
-The population is split 48.9% male and 51.1% female, with 18.1% of the population being children (0-15), 62.9% being of working age (16-64) and 19.0% above 65.
-Merseyside has an aging population.
-Merseyside is one of the most deprived areas in England, with Knowsley being the 3rd most deprived local authority in England and Liverpool being 4th.
-But there are better off areas, for example in West Wirral and North Sefton, but large areas of Merseyside fall within the highest ratings of social deprivation, which has the side effects of high levels of poverty, social exclusion and crime.
+Merseyside spans 249 square miles (645 Km2) of land containing a mix of high-density urban areas, suburbs, semi-rural and rural locations, but overwhelmingly the land use is urban.
+It has a focused central business district, formed by Liverpool City Centre, but Merseyside is also a polycentric county and each of the metropolitan districts has at least one major town centre and outlying suburbs.
+The Office of National Statistics (ONS) 2020 figures showed that Merseyside has a population of 1.434m.
+The population is split 48.9% male and 51.1% female, with 18.1% of the population being children (0-15), 63.8% being of working age (16-64) and 18.0% above 65.
+Merseyside has an aging population and is one of the most deprived areas in England, with Knowsley being the third most deprived local authority in England and Liverpool being forth.
+There are more affluent areas, for example, in West Wirral and North Sefton, but large areas of Merseyside fall within the highest ratings of social deprivation, which includes high levels of poverty, social exclusion and crime.